cs-4241-2023/a1-gettingstarted/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the text below with your links and descriptions)
 ---

-Charlie Roberts
+Nandita Kumar
 http://a1-charlieroberts.glitch.me

-This project shows ...
+This project, written in HTML and CSS, describes a bit about my previous CS and work experience.
+It makes use of a compound color palette generated using [color.adobe.com](https://color.adobe.com).

 ## Technical Achievements
 - **Styled page with CSS**: Added rules for the header, body, h1, table, td, th, p, footer, and mark selectors, as well as for custom classes.
+- **Explored other semantic HTML tags**: Based on the definition and examples of semantic elements given [here](https://www.w3schools.com/html/html5_semantic_elements.asp), the header, footer, mark, time, table (and subsequently table header, table row, table cell, etc.) tags were included in this project.

-### Design Achievements
+## Design Achievements
+- **Created Adobe Color palette**: A compound color palette, a screenshot of which can be seen in the palette_adobe.jpg file in this repo, was generated for and used in this project.
-- **Used the Tourney and Marck Script Fonts from Google Fonts**: Tourney was used as the main font for the page (though this perhaps creates readability issues
+- **Used the Tourney and Marck Script Fonts from Google Fonts**: Tourney was used as the main font for the page, with Marck Script being used for the footer.
+(These fonts perhaps create readability issues and may need to be reworked later.)